-The Council agreed the voluntary termination of the contracts of 9 employees (2018/19: 40) through voluntary redundancy and voluntary severance during 2019/20, incurring liabilities of £1.022m (2018/19: £1.284m).
-There were no employees whose voluntary severance was approved during the 2019/20 financial year but who were not due to leave until the 2020/21 financial year.
+A number of employees left the Council through voluntary redundancy and voluntary severance during 2019/20 and 2020/21.
 The number of employees and costs of exit packages per pay band is shown in the table below.

 Disclosed costs include, where applicable: redundancy and pension costs in relation to lump sum, strain payments and capitalised added years.
 Any early terminations which might arise on the grounds of health or dismissal fall outside the regulatory disclosure requirement and would not be disclosed.
 There were no compulsory redundancies in the current or previous year.